rajaraodv/fly-sentiment-analyzer/README.md

 1. Make sure to run `npm run build` to build a production version.

 2. Don't forget to update the newer versions of the JS, CSS files in `.fly.yml`.
-Currently the fly server needs us to manually add all the files into `.fly.yml`.
+Currently the fly server needs us to manually add all the individual files that are part of the React production app into `.fly.yml`.
 3. The following shows the list of files that are being served in the current production app.

 ```